fabianjunge/mytoys-link-endpoint/Readme.md

 Next I implemented the sort and parent-filter function.

 In retrospection a lot of time was used to get into Kotlin, but it was very interesting!
-The code has definitely some points where I don't use Kotlin language features.
+Maybe I missed some Kotlin language features in this project.

 ## Run endpoint with docker